bioimagesuiteweb/bisweb-manual/docs/tools/fileserver.md

 ![Donwload Link](./Fileserverimages/getfileserver.png)

-Ppen the `Select file source` dialog from any application under the `Help` menu as shown above.
+Open the `Select file source` dialog from any application under the `Help` menu as shown above.
 Then click on the `from this link` link at the bottom of the selector.
 This will let you download the latest version of the file server as a zip file.

 1. Unzip this zip file somewhere on your computer -- we will call this location `DIRECTORY`.
 2. Open the command line (either `Terminal` on Mac or `Command Prompt` on Windows)